 That night, the uppermost echelon of the Brigand’s officer cadre met for the first time.
 Nagavanshi convened twenty-five of the officers at the uppermost point of the Naval HQ.
 She had a movable podium, a screen, and a flurry of charts, data, and mission objectives to give them all.

 “All of you are here tonight because I selected you personally for the skills and experience that you bring to this crew.
 Tonight, all I hope to do is to instill in you the objectives of this mission.
 The strategy and tactics, I leave to you; all of you already understand the gravity of our situation.”

 The Commissar-General was a poor presenter.
 She barreled from point to point.
 There was a list of names and places, maps to follow.
-All that Murati could gather is that they would move first through the Nectaris Ocean to Sverland in the Southern Empire, down to Campos Mountain for some reason, before moving up to the Imbrium, first in the Central Imbrium, and then back down through the Duchy of Veka and toward Solstice, and finally around the Eastern Imbrium from the Duchy of Skarsgaard to the Duchy of Buren.
-The Palatinate and Bosporus were not on the travel agenda.
+All that Murati could gather is that they would move first through the Nectaris Ocean to Sverland in the Southern Empire before moving up to the Imbrium, first to Rhinea, then into Bosporus, and then toward the Duchy of Veka, Skaarsgard and finally to Buren.

 Or at least, that’s what she thought was the route.